 When it comes to technical indicators we are talking about mathematical formulas that are applied to price or volume.
-These technical indicators include MACD, Moving Averages, Stochastics, ADX, ATR, CCI and many others.
-Folger first organizes these indicators into different categories based upon what they are measuring.
+These technical indicators include MACD, Moving Averages, Stochastics, ADX, ATR, CCI, and many others.
+Folger first organized these indicators into different categories based upon what they are measuring.

 Selecting Two Indicators

 When it comes to selecting two indicators the mistake can be from selecting two from the same category.
 By selecting from the same category you are measuring the same market characteristics (Trend, Momentum, Volatility, or Volume).
 In this case you're not getting new information about the market.
 For example, if you select ADX and Moving Average you are simply looking at the trending characteristics of the market.
 I'm a believer in keeping things simple and if you are introducing two indicators that are telling you the same thing, this is not helpful and it needlessly complicates your trading system.
 Each indicator should be dedicated to a specific purpose, not telling you the same thing two different ways.
 The point is to look at different market characteristics to expand your view.
 This can be done by selecting two indicators from different groups, say from Trend and Momentum.
 Now you are gathering complementary information about the market and are better prepared to make a decision.

 An example strategy will make this concept even more clear.
 I'll take Folger's lead and create a similar strategy used in the original article.
 Let's create a simple strategy for the S&P E-mini futures market.
 We'll use a daily chart just to keep things simple.
 No slippage or commissions will be deducted.
 Entry signals will generate with the stochastic indicator move out from its overbought/oversold regions.
 The system will simply reverse its current position thus, we are always in the market.

 Below are the results of this strategy.